 Generally speaking, a design patent protects the way an article looks.

 An inventor would seek a design patent when they have a protectable design.
 A protectable design consists of the visual ornamental characteristics embodied in, or applied to, an article of manufacture.

 In the example above for Utility Patents, I provide a key process that Apple, Inc. has protected their wireless pairing with.
-I wanted to show a design patent that is also owned by Apple that I’m sure you will recognize, the original iPhone.
+I wanted to show a design patent that is also owned by Apple that I’m sure you will recognize as the initial iPhone.

 You will see on the above example that the Claim language for a Design Patent is very bare-bones and is only one sentence long!

 The entire claim set states: “The ornamental design of an electronic device, as shown and described.”

 That’s it!
 Now compare that to the patent we looked at up above for Utility Patents, quite a stark difference.
 The reason is that what controls is not the words, but the drawings – which have an increased importance for design patents.
 What is in solid lines is claimed, and it is as if each solid line in the design drawing represents a clause/paragraph in a claim set.

 What’s cool about this is that they claim the screen itself in this design, as you can see the solid lines (on the perimeter of the phone) are what’s claimed in a design application.
 The dashed lines are not claimed.